marhoayan/DS-340W/README.md

 This project investigates whether unstructured financial sentiment from StockTwits can help predict short-term stock price direction.
 The core idea is to scrape StockTwits posts for a given ticker, transform the posts into rolling sentiment and message-density features, merge those features with intraday market data, and train machine learning models to predict whether the stock price will move upward over the next five minutes.

-This project was built for DS 340W at Penn State.

 ---

 ## Project Overview